SofiaArranzRegidor/QwaveMPS/docs/theory.md

 ```
 where $d_t$ is 2 by default to allow one photon per time bin.

+### Time evolution

+The evolution of the system is performed by applying the time evolution operator on the relevant parts of the MPS at each time step.
+In the Markovian regime, this is usually on the system bin and the present time bin.
+For example, at a time $t_k,

 ## References

 List important papers or resources for readers interested in the theory.